FitSNAP/FitSNAP/README.md

 #### About
 * Mitchell Wood and Aidan Thompson co-lead development of FitSNAP since 2016.
 * The FitSNAP Development Team is the set of all contributors to the FitSNAP project, including all subprojects.
-* Core efforts have been conducted under the auspicies of Sandia National Laboratory, with variable funding sources.
+* The core development of FitSNAP is performed at the Center for Computing Research (CCR), Sandia National Laboratories, Albuquerque, New Mexico, USA
-* The original prototype of FitSNAP was developed in 2012 at SNL under Lab Directed Research and Development.
+* The original prototype of FitSNAP was developed in 2012 under a CIS LDRD project.

 _Copyright (2016) Sandia Corporation.
 Under the terms of Contract DE-AC04-94AL85000 with Sandia Corporation, the U.S. Government retains certain rights in this software.
 This software is distributed under the GNU General Public License_